-The different stages of funding available for startups, which include seed/angel funding, as well as Series A/B/C funding or additional.
+The different stages of funding available for startups, which include seed/angel funding and Series A/B/C funding.
 Series funding rounds typically align with optimization (Series A), building (Series B), and scaling (Series C).

 The following articles detail series funding, as well as additional funding types:

 An organization that supports the growth and success of startups by providing physical and service needs such as physical workspace, shared facilities, guidance, and some funding.
 Today, many incubators also play some role as an accelerator, too.

 The following are examples of incubators: